 The antidote to overcoming loneliness, then, is not about keeping ourselves from being alone, but in the type of relationships we have with other people and with the Lord.

-Learn to open up to others and enjoy sharing your life with a few close friends.
 Learn to spend time alone in God’s presence, and learn to enjoy Him.
-When you look to God as your primary source for emotional care, love, protection, and enjoyment, you will also learn better how to love and enjoy others and yourself.
-Then, when you are with others, expectations for what you each share together will be more meaningful.
-Try journaling and writing down your feelings just with the Lord—you will find Him a tender listener and an incredible friend.
+When you look to God as your primary source for emotional care, love, protection, and enjoyment, you will also feel better for others and yourself.

 For thy Maker is thine husband; the Lord of hosts is his name; and thy Redeemer the Holy One of Israel; The God of the whole earth shall he be called